MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 Additionaly, configuration payload may also contain a list of actions to take on certain domains for compatibility reasons.
 For example, the browser may override the User Agent string on a website if that website is broken due to the new User Agent string on Microsoft Edge.
 Each of these actions is intended to be temporary while Microsoft tries to resolve the issue with the site owner.

-If you set this policy to "Retrieve configurations and experiments" mode, the full payload is downloaded from the Experimentation and Configuration Service.
+If you set this policy to 'FullMode', the full payload is downloaded from the Experimentation and Configuration Service.
 This includes both the experimentation and configuration payloads.

-If you set this policy to "Retrieve configurations only" mode, only the configuration payload is delivered.
+If you set this policy to 'ConfigurationsOnlyMode', only the configuration payload is delivered.

-If you set this policy to "Disable communication with the Experimentation and Configuration Service" mode, the communication with the Experimentation and Configuration Service is stopped completely.
+If you set this policy to 'RestrictedMode', the communication with the Experimentation and Configuration Service is stopped completely.

-If you don't configure this policy, on a managed device on Stable and Beta channels the behavior is the same as the "Retrieve configurations only" mode.
+If you don't configure this policy, on a managed device on Stable and Beta channels the behavior is the same as the 'ConfigurationsOnlyMode'.

-If you don't configure this policy, on an unmanaged device the behavior is the same as the "Retrieve configurations and experiments" mode.
+If you don't configure this policy, on an unmanaged device the behavior is the same as the 'FullMode'.

+Policy options mapping:

-* 0 = Disable communication with the Experimentation and Configuration Service
+* FullMode (2) = Retrieve configurations and experiments

-* 1 = Retrieve configurations only
+* ConfigurationsOnlyMode (1) = Retrieve configurations only

-* 2 = Retrieve configurations and experiments
+* RestrictedMode (0) = Disable communication with the Experimentation and Configuration Service

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes